sheiiva/Workshop_Python/Session3/README.md

 Workshop Python (3/4)
 ===

-This repository contains a workshop python.
-Its mains goal is to understand the Object-Oriented Programming paradigm and to get the main keys to create an OOP [python3](https://docs.python.org/3/index.html) code).
+This repository contains a python workshop.
+Its main goal is to understand the Object-Oriented Programming paradigm and to get the main keys to create an OOP [python3](https://docs.python.org/3/index.html) code.

 ## Repository:
 * A documentation about [How to start with Python](https://github.com/sheiiva/Workshop_Python/blob/master/documentation.pdf)